dan-marius/Channe_Video_Playlist/README.md

-# YouTube Playlist Quick Access
+# YouTube Channel Video Playlist Access

-A Firefox addon that provides quick access to YouTube channel playlists with one click.
+A Firefox addon that provides quick access to YouTube channel videos as a playlist with one click.

 ## Features